The ultimate guide to making the BEST avocado toast, from simple to fancied up.

 This variety is a copycat of a beautiful one at my favorite local coffee shop, Handlebar.
 Crusty bread is topped with smashed avocado, and topped with microgreens, sliced radish, tomatoes, pomegranate arils, and a drizzle of tahini sauce.

-Topped with slices of Roma tomatoes, fresh basil, and a balsamic drizzle, this is my personal favorite avocado toast.
+Topped with slices of Roma tomatoes, fresh basil, and a balsamic drizzle, this is my personal favorite topping idea.
 It’s a bit like our Authentic Tomato Bruschetta had a baby with avocado toast.